 - Massimiliano Pasqui, CNR: A customizable drought monitoring and seasonal forecasting service to support different users’ needs

 - Anne van Loon, Birmingham University: Feedbacks between drought and society

-- Henny van Lanen, Wageningen University: The 2018 drought in NW Europe
+- Henny van Lanen, Wageningen University: Recent international experiences and the 2018 drought in NW Europe

 - Ian Holman, Cranfield University: Taking lessons from the 2018 drought forward into increased drought resilience in the agricultural sector